 - No protection

 Bleach can soak into your hands, irritating your skin and later your face and eyes through touch.
 (A scary thought for those with small children.)
-Buy yourself some extra fancy gloves, and make a commitment to wear them.
+Buy yourself some extra fancy gloves, and commit to wearing them.

 - Clothing carelessness

 Mold damage so bad a carload of bleach wouldn’t cover it?
 Rainbow Restoration® can help.
-Contact us today.
+Call our 24/7 emergency line schedule an appointment online to learn more about mold removal services for your home or business.

 For Further Reading: